EvictionLab/eviction-lab-website/content/updates/research/2023-eviction-filing-patterns/index.md

 - Despite making up less than one-third of renters, nearly half of eviction case defendants in 2023 were Black.
 - In many places, a large share of eviction filings were repeated cases brought against the same tenants at the same addresses.

 Landlords filed 10.5% more eviction cases in 2023 than in 2022.
-In total, 1,114,340 eviction cases were filed across the jurisdictions where we collect data.<sup>1</sup> Overall, that represents 2.9% fewer cases than we would have seen in these places prior to the pandemic, but still a large increase from what we observed early in the pandemic, when about 540,000 cases were filed in 2020 and 2021 (see Figure 1).
+In total, 1,114,340 eviction cases were filed across the jurisdictions where we collect data.<sup>1</sup> Overall, that represents 2.9% fewer cases than we would have seen in these places prior to the pandemic, but still a large increase from what we observed early in the pandemic, when less than 600,000 cases were filed in 2020 and 2021 (see Figure 1).

 {{% proportion-bars
   id="fig1"